 Baseline tests will be necessary including complete blood count, biochemical profile and urinalysis.
 Additional tests may be required depending on your veterinarian’s index of suspicion.

 Fortunately, most cases of twitching in cats are harmless and no treatment is necessary with benign muscle twitching.
-Where treatment is required, it is aimed at the cause of twitching and may include:

-Correction of mineral or vitamin deficiencies.
+Correction of mineral or vitamin deficiencies with intravenous fluids or supplementation.

 Chronic kidney disease can’t be cured but its progression can be slowed down by dietary changes, such as a prescription diet, encouraging fluid intake, phosphorous binders, anti-nausea medications and in some cases erythropoietin.
 Regular veterinary monitoring will be necessary.

 Treat ear mites with anti-parasitic medication to kill the mites and remove the exudate from the ears.
+Antibiotics may be necessary to treat secondary infections, which are common.

 Sadly rabies is untreatable and euthanasia is the only outcome.